Real World Interfaces logo

 Back to the main Devil Fish page.
 Back to the main First Principles site.

-The MIDI In system inside the Devil Fish receives MIDI Sync and drives the outside pins of the Sync Socket with the Run/Stop and Clock (24 pulses per quarter note) signals.
+Both the MIDI In system and the MIDI In and Out system inside the Devil Fish receive MIDI Sync and drive the outside pins of the Sync Socket with the Run/Stop and Clock (24 pulses per quarter note) signals.
 Whatever signals are on these pins drive the TB-303's internal sequencer.

 When nothing is plugged into the Sync Socket, these two outside pins are driven from the internal Run/Stop and Tempo Oscillator circuits, which are controlled by the Run/Stop button and the Tempo knob.
-When something is plugged into the socket, a double pole switch opens up and the outside pins are not driven from these internal circuits.
-However, when the MIDI In system receives MIDI Sync, it drives the outside pins - and therefore the TB-303's internal sequencer.
+When something is plugged into the socket, a double pole switch opens (the two pairs of contacts no longer connect) and the outside pins are not driven from the internal Tempo clock and Run/Stop circuits.
+However, when the MIDI In system or the MIDI In and Out system receives MIDI Sync, this system drives the outside pins – and therefore the TB-303's internal sequencer.

-This is all that is required for ordinary Devil Fish synchronisation from MIDI.
-(The MIDI In system also enables the Devil Fish to be controlled by notes, and for Accent, Slide and Filter Frequency, as described in ../midi/ .)
+This is all that is required for ordinary Devil Fish synchronization from MIDI.
+(The MIDI In and the MIDI In and Out systems also enable the Devil Fish to be controlled by notes, and for Accent, Slide and Filter Frequency, as described in the manuals at the Devil Fish page: ../ .)

-The primary purpose of the Sync Lead is to enable all this to happen, while also using the Roland Sync signals (Run/Stop and Clock) which are generated by the MIDI In system to drive up to three external devices, each of which receives Roland Sync.
+The primary purpose of the Sync Lead is to enable all this to happen, while also using the Roland Sync signals (Run/Stop and Clock) which are generated by the MIDI In system or the MIDI In and Out system to drive up to three external devices, each of which receives Roland Sync.

-This means you can use the Devil Fish with MIDI In to start, run and stop up to three other devices, such as other TB-303s or Devil Fishes, TR-606s, TR-808s and TR-909s.
+This means you can send MIDI Sync to the Devil Fish and at the same time run and stop up to three other devices, such as other TB-303s or Devil Fishes, TR-606s, TR-808s and TR-909s, in time with the master MIDI Sync source and the Internal Sequencer of the Devil Fish.

 There are some other ways of using the Sync Lead: